New Study: Veterans More Likely to Suffer Credit Problems, But Save More

 Additionally, a 2016 report by the Consumer Financial Protection Bureau determined that military members and their families are much more at-risk in debt collections than the general population.
 The CFPB report said debt collection represents almost half (46%) of all military complaints filed.
 By comparison, debt collection represented only 26% of the total complaints received by the CFPB.

-For veterans who are struggling, counselors can provide credit solutions, tips for debt management and deliver information on:
+For veterans who are struggling, counselors can provide credit solutions, help you consolidate debt, and provide information on the following:

 - Learning personal finance basics.